 Today, there are several galleries and museums located in Kranj, including the urban cultural art center, Layer House (Hisa Layer).
 Located in the former house of Slovene painter Leopold Layer, the space includes art exhibitions, a café and an artist-in-residence program.

 For an even more urban art experience, we ‘followed the red line’ on an ‘everyday art’ tour.
 The line (red tape stuck to the ground, which has faded to white in many places) led us to small, informative plaques throughout the old town that provided brief descriptions of the graffiti, signage or art form we were viewing.

-The best place to get a view over Kranj’s old city, however, is to head toward the train station and then go south to the small parking lot.
+The best place to get a view over Kranj’s old city, however, is to walk toward the train station and then go south to the small parking lot.
 From there, continue south and climb the stairs over the arches.
-On a clear day, the Kamnik-Savinja Alps provide a stunning backdrop to the city rooftops.
+On a clear day, the Kamnik-Savinja Alps provide a stunning backdrop to the Old Town Kranj rooftops.

 Note: The landmark Water Tower – which is still pumping water to the residents of Kranj, as it has been for more than 100 years – has 150 steps that can be climbed for views…but only on one day of the year.
-Unfortunately, said day didn’t coincide with our visit.
+Unfortunately, said day didn’t coincide with our visit to Kranj.

 The Parish Church of St. Cantianus is the only one of the three churches in Kranj that is open to the public.
 The Gothic church was built on Kranj’s main square in the 15th century (on the same location as a smaller church, which dated to the 10th century).
 The Mount of Olives relief has decorated the arch above the entrance since 1460, but much of the interior is relatively new – the altar dating to 1934.